The Way of being

 Dynamics

-A dynamic is pattern of form and formation for a system, which makes for effective understanding and, in some cases, effective prediction.
+A dynamic is pattern of form and formation for a system, which makes for effective understanding or prediction or both.

 Here, a range of dynamics for distinct levels of being are spelled out.
 Though it contradicts mechanism, agency is seen to emerge as a dynamic.